Azure/Vision-AI-DevKit-Pages/docs/_docs/05-Run_OOBE.md

 ## Connect your PC to the Visual AI DevKit hardware Wi-Fi access point

 Within 10 seconds of initial power up, you will see three Red LED lights.
 This indicates the device is in Wi-Fi access point mode.
-If your device LEDs are not flashing RED, review [Troubleshooting and Tips.]({{ '/docs/troubleshooting/' | relative_url }})
+If your device LEDs are not flashing RED, review the [Guide to device LEDs.]({{ '/docs/Guide_to_device_LEDs/' | relative_url }})

 From your PC, connect to a Wi-Fi network named MSIOT_xxxxxx (xxxxxx is the last 6 characters of the device's Wi-Fi mac address, e.g. MSIOT_BD097D).

 ### Notes

 - The label at the bottom of the device will have the default Wi-Fi access point passphrase.
-If there is no label, see [Troubleshooting and Tips]({{ '/docs/troubleshooting/' | relative_url }}).
+If there is no label, see [Troubleshooting Wi-Fi Issues]({{ '/docs/Wi-Fi_issues/' | relative_url }}).
 - If you have connected your device to a display via the HDMI port, the display will show a gray pattern.
 You will not see any text or images on your display until the IoT Edge runtime has been deployed to the device.

 ## Connect the Vision AI Dev Kit hardware to your Azure IoT Hub